 I reached my dorm early in the morning and got ready for my class on Engineering Design and Analysis (EDA), which was in a couple of hours.
 One of my favorite professors, Dr. Glen Kissel, was teaching it.
 He had done his Master’s and Ph.D. from MIT, graduating at the top of his class.

-He was leading the team that launched University of Southern Indiana’s Cube-Satellite also known as a CubeSat.
+He was leading the team that launched the University of Southern Indiana’s Cube-Satellite also known as a CubeSat.

 Long story short, after finishing the three-hour EDA class, a friend of mine picked me up and took me to the car rental company where I had already booked a 7-seater Chevrolet Tahoe.
 I drove that back to campus and went to sleep.
 I woke up at midnight and as planned, we left on our seven-hour journey at 1 am.

 This road trip with my friends to the Smoky Mountains was one of the best travel experiences of my life.
-Not only was it a lot of fun driving a nice car filled with my friends, but the mountain range themselves offered majestic hiking trails and waterfalls.
+Not only was it a lot of fun driving a nice car filled with my friends, but the mountain range itself offered majestic hiking trails and waterfalls.

-Smoky Mountains is one of the most beautiful and must visit national parks of the US.
+Smoky Mountains is one of the most beautiful and must-visit national parks of the US.
 It is estimated that around a third of the trees here are more than 100 years old.

 Our wooden cabin was in the beautiful city of Gatlinburg.
 This was a picturesque city in the foothills of the mountains.
-The open air Jacuzzi was probably the best part about the cabin.
+The open-air Jacuzzi was probably the best part about the cabin.

 Being an enthusiast of the countryside much more than big cities, this was one of the best escapades I’ve had.